tschmutzer/kmasker/README.md

 # Kmasker

 Usage of program Kmasker:
- (version:  0.0.36 rc190805)
+ (version:  0.0.36 rc190807)

 ## Description:

-Kmasker is a tool for the automatic detection of repetitive sequence regions.
+Kmasker plants is a tool for the automatic detection of sequence regions with meaningful k-mer characteristics.
+This can be sequences with highly abundant k-mer patterns (repeats), regions with diverging k-mer patterns between two studied WGS samples or segments with high target specificity.

 ### Modules: